 Lahaina Divers has opened dates on our online calendar starting November 3, 2020.
 We do have many reservations coming in for the December holiday season (and later), so make sure to book online early if you plan on joining us then.
 Our charter calendar will be updated regularly showing which dates are available to book.
 We have made some adjustments to our schedule, and will be expanding the number of charters based on demand.

-If you are traveling to book during the December holiday season (Dec 15 -Jan 15), we advise you to book your dives well in advance.
+If you are planning to book during the December holiday season (Dec 15 -Jan 15), we advise you to book your dives well in advance.

-Our passenger count is still half the number we are certified to carry.
+Our passenger count is still State mandated at half the number we are certified to carry.
 This makes it feasible for us to conduct a charter, while there is plenty of room to spread out and practice social distancing.
+It also means charters fill up faster, and we don’t want to leave you behind.

 We are open to “whole boat” private charters.
 Please email firstname.lastname@example.org if you have an interest.